TommySanzCode/MinecraftServerScanner/README.md

 # Minecraft Server Scanner

-Fun little project - full transparency made with help using Windsurf

 A Windows application that scans for Minecraft servers in bulk on your local network.

 ## Features